frconor-ebook/meditations/_posts/2025-02-10-the-priestly-society-of-the-holy-cross.md

 also have.
 We can ask Our Lord for the grace to live out this priestly soul a little better.

-All the time we find Our Lady standing beside the cross.
+All the time we find Our Lady standing beside the Cross.
 Mary lived her priestly soul at that moment more than any other.

 *Stabat Mater dolorosa, iuxta Crucem lacrimósa, dum pendébat Fílius*.